A Life That Tells

 We live in a culture obsessed with influence.
 The size of a book advance depends on our platforms and large numbers of blog subscribers results in advertisements on our site.
 The perception today is that we have to work hard at becoming a person of influence.

 When did this become the case?
 Influence has now become something we attain rather than something that flows out of who we are.
 Amy Carmichael never aspired to gain followers, yet her influence is still felt decades later.
-When Jim Elliot ministered to the Auca Indians, he did not have a list of blog subscribers who he updated daily with his unique cuisine.
+When Jim Elliot ministered to the Auca Indians, he did not have a list of IG followers who he updated daily with his unique cuisine.
 Yet his blood spilled told more than his words alone ever would.

 Bridget Herman, a European Christian, wisely penned in Creative Prayer,